learnlatex/learnlatex.github.io/en/lesson-06.md

 ---
-title: Extending LaTeX using packages
+title: "Extending LaTeX using packages"
 ---

 After having declared a class, in the preamble you can modify functionality in